llucax/llucax/sponsoring-platforms.md

 [GitHub Sponsors](https://github.com/sponsors.) is my preferred platform, as it takes **ZERO** fees (the only one so far).
-Not even transactions fees, so **100%** of the money spent by sponsors reaches the people being sponsored, whic is amazing!
+Not even transactions fees, so **100%** of the money spent by sponsors reaches the people being sponsored, which is amazing!

 * **ZERO** fees.
 * It only supports recurring monthly payments, no one-time payments option.